Updated 26 May 2017

 No trailer pulled via an overhung hitch can ever be 100% stable.
 If the caravan sways that automatically causes the tow vehicle to sway in the opposite manner.
 And vice versa.
-Nose mass and correct weight distribution assists to limit this – as does a tow vehicle much heavier than the trailer.
+Nose mass and correct weight distribution assists to limit this.
+So does a tow vehicle much heavier than the trailer.

-A rig is likely to be acceptably safe if minor sway automatically dies out (without driver correction) after two or three cycles It is mildly uncomfortable but not necessarily dangerous.
-EU designed caravans often have sway damping as standard but they first ensure the caravan sway is as described above.
+A rig is likely to be acceptably safe if minor sway automatically dies out (without driver correction) after two or three cycles.
+It is mildly uncomfortable but not necessarily dangerous.
+EU designed caravans often have sway damping as standard.
+But makers first ensure caravan sway is as described above.

 Long end heavy caravans with substantial nose mass typically feel ultra-stable on tow.
 That high nose mass reduces the effect of sway forces.
-Problems occur however if that caravan bedoesgin to sway – as that very mass that normally keeps it so stable will overcome the tow vehicle’s ability to control it.
-The caravan will begin to fishtail and may cause the rig to jack-knife.
+Problems occur however if that caravan begins to yaw.
+Then, that very mass that normally keeps it so stable will overcome the tow vehicle’s ability to control it.
+The caravan will begin to fishtail, and this may cause the rig to jack-knife.

 * A breakdown of CIL Insurance data can be viewed at: http://caravanbuyersguide.com.au/caravan-accidents/

-This topic is far too big to cover fully in shortish article form.
-For more details see my Caravan and Tow Vehicle Dynamics – http://caravanandmotorhomebooks.com/caravan-and-tow-vehicle-dynamics/
+This topic is far too big to cover fully in article form.
+For full details see Caravan and Tow Vehicle Dynamics

 The UK article Understanding the Dynamics of Towing: by Simon P Barlow. www.caravanchronicles.com/guides/understanding-the-dynamics-of-towing/ is a generally similar and very down to earth approach.
-It is eminently readable but less relevant (in parts) to typically heavier Australian/American caravans.
+It is accurate and eminently readable but relates mainly to UK and EU caravans.

 If you liked this article you will like my books!
-All are written in a similar practical down to earth plain English manner.
-For comprehensive information on every aspect of camper trailer, caravan and motor home usage (and also solar and RV electrics) please check out my globally selling books.
-The all-new Caravan & Motorhome Book covers stability issues in depth.
-My other books include the The Camper Trailer Book, Caravan & Motorhome Electrics, and Solar That Really Works! (for cabins and all RVs).
-Solar Success relates to large home and property solar.
+All are written in a similar manner.
+Caravan & Motorhome Book covers stability issues in depth.
+My other books are The Camper Trailer Book, Caravan & Motorhome Electrics, and Solar That Really Works! (for cabins and RVs).
+Solar Success relates to home and property solar.
 For information about the author please Click on Bio.

 This updated article is copyright (2017) Caravan and Motorhome Books, PO Box 356, Church Point NSW 2105 Australia.